CloudCannon/rosey/docs/content/docs/_index.md

 ## Generating the source translation file

-At a high level, Rosey offers two main commands: `generate` and `build`; Rosey's `generate` command is our starting point, which will generate our base translation file.
-For our simple Eleventy site, we should now have the following directory structure after running a build:
+Rosey's `generate` command is our starting point, which will generate our base translation file.
+For our simple Eleventy site, we should now have the following directory structure after running our site build:

 {{< tree >}}
 .eleventy.js